 If you are planning on trawling through all your favourite movies in the hopes of finding that elusive perfect name, don’t forget to make some time to check out the best kids’ flicks that have entertained countless families over the years.
 There are some baby name gems just waiting to be unearthed … here are our favourites:

-Any favourite kids’ movie list has to start with Frozen, right?
+Any favourite kids’ movie list has to include Frozen, right?
 All that snowy princess fairytale action gives us plenty of baby name fodder.

 Our favourites from the Frozen flicks are: